Families - Distance Learning

 Where can I find more information about distance learning?
 For more information, see the Distance Learning presentation.

 How will my child access distance learning assignments?
 Students should login at my.classlink.com/windsorct. to access Google Classroom.
 Students login to ClassLink using their Windsor Google account login.
 If students have hyphenated last names, the hyphens are not used.
 Student passwords vary by grade level band because students can change their own passwords.
 Students can also find Google Classroom on ClassLink.
 If your child has trouble accessing distance learning assignments, please first check the Educational Technology for Students website.
-Then, if you find no recommended resolution using the website, please reach out to your child's teacher.
+If you find no recommended resolution using the website, please reach out to your child's teacher.

 How will Special Education services be delivered?
 Please see March 24, 2020 Letter to Families from the Director of Pupil and Special Education Services, Steven Carvalho.